Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 There are many large tanks on the island, like this one.
 Identified as a sewage tank, we found it near the Fire Control Tower.

 The station was used to locate enemy ships and relay their positions to gunners.
 The tower had 2-telescopes.
-The larger was 30X power, and the smaller was 15x power.
+30x power for the larger one, and 15x for the smaller one.
 They were used to triangulating enemy ships/ Information was transmitted to the plotting room below every 30 seconds, then phoned to the gun batteries.
 All that remains of the fire command control tower are the two cement pillars.
-Every year, Osprey return to nest and raise their chicks on the top of that tower.
+Every year, ospreys return to nest and raise their chicks on the top of that tower.

-The quartermaster warehouse skeletal remains are intact but little else remains.
+The quartermaster warehouse skeletal remains are intact, but little else remains.
 Constructed of concrete frame and foundation with a slate roof in 1900, at a cost 3,316.72.
-We stopped at the foundations of the hospital, fire house and other buildings, before ending the tour on the beach.
+We stopped at the foundations of the hospital, firehouse and other buildings before ending the tour on the beach.

 The Power Plant – A Haven for Marine Animals